MikeSpa/defi-project/README.md

 ## TODO

+- [ ] Move front end into diff repo
+- [ ] Same for Uniswap with arbitrage stuff
 - [ ] refactoring of deploy_staking_contract
 - [ ] get second account and differentiate between deployer ans user in tests